HPC-Group/VAKServer/readme.md

 ## Requirements

-This is currently only tested on a  OSX 10.11 host, but should work perfectly fine on any *nix system and should also work on a windows host.
+Tested on OSX 10.11 and macOS 10.12.

 ### Required software

-If you are on OSX you probably have [homebrew](http://brew.sh/) installed, if not you are definitely missing out, so be sure to have it ready.
+If you are on OS X / macOS you probably have [homebrew](http://brew.sh/) installed, if not you are definitely missing out, so be sure to have it ready.
 Also to be able to use the local development environment this tool relies on the availabilty of [vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html) and [virtualbox](https://www.virtualbox.org/) or any other provider that is supported by vagrant.
 A list of providers can be found in the vagrant [documentation](https://docs.vagrantup.com/v2/providers/index.html).

 One can install vagrant, virtualbox and lots of other tools via brew-cask, so be sure to have that installed as well.